ABENDs in FTP Server Exits

 - Recognize when a userid switch will be performed and remove any pointers to private memory areas that are in the scratch pad.

 - Allocate the data areas in common storage, if you are certain that these exits will only be used on systems with the PTFs applied.
+But in doing this, you will also need to provide a mechanism to ensure that these areas are later released (even if the server address space ABENDs).

 Note: Be sure to use a system key (0-7) for any such areas.
 If sensitive information is stored in these control blocks, a fetch protected subpool (such as 231) should also be used.